JacobYuan7/jacobyuan7.github.io/_pages/includes/intro.md

 - 2️⃣ Representation learning: video understanding, human-object interaction detection/scene graph generation;
 - 3️⃣ AI for science and engineering.

-📧 Feel free to drop me an email if you are interested in collaborating with me remotely or as a full-time researcher/intern.
+<span style="color:red"><strong> 📧 Feel free to drop me an email at hj.yuan@zju.edu.cn if you are interested in collaborating with me as a full-time researcher/intern or remotely. </strong></span>

 <!--
 - 3️⃣ Language-Vision Foundation Models and their Applications, and